QuentinRa/blog.quentinra.dev/info/html/index.md

 ## Learn the tags: style

-You may want to style your website, and you can using HTML tag (lets leave the CSS for later).
+You may want to style your website, but you don't want/know CSS.
+This is a list of HTML tags that you may use.

 <!--
 I can't use Markdown tables because the content is too complex 😭, it may the code more unreadable.